 AUM MBA Teams Management Policy

 The benefits when teams work and communicate well compensate for the difﬁculties.
-One way to improve the chances that a team will work well is to agree beforehand on what everyone on the team expects from everyone else.
+One way to improve the chances of a team working well is to agree beforehand on what everyone on the team expects from everyone else.
 Reaching this understanding is the goal of this Policy.

 - AUM MBA office will assign the groups in the first module.
 Subsequently, students may choose their teammates according to the criteria listed in the next section.